ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 1.md

 "Mairi?"

-"Yeah, she's smart.
+"She's smart and capable.
 And my best friend."

-He snorts.
+Aaric amends.

+Dain blanches, groaning after running his hands over the front of his face, "*Godsdamnit* Cam."

 Aaric was near completing his first year as a rider and had somehow cultivated a friendship, in that little bit of time, strong enough that he trusted Sloane with information that could have him killed within seconds.
+He'd often catch them in corners, whispering to each other, exchanging knowing glances during Signet Sparring, their dragons flying in perfected unison in flight manuevers.

-Then there was himself and Violet.
+Then there was Dain and Violet.

 Draithus had changed everything.
 The battle itself was a blur of wyvern and venin and desperate survival, both internally and externally.